kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 He reached into his pocket and pulled out a large sum of cash.
 Easily three times the size of Ben Franklins that were previously shown to McCarthy and threw it to my side of the table in front of me.
 He also flicked a business card my way and I caught it midair.

 “That is just the start of it Alex.
+You’re in the system now that we’ve located you.
 By the time you get home I’ll have a security system installed in your house with 24 hour surveillance.
 I’ll have my guys at the local PD circle your neighborhood in greater frequency to look out for trouble.
 I’ll be sure to keep my associates close to me, or at least have one eye on them at all times.

 We’ll need time to understand just exactly what we are dealing with here” as Franky nodded to my arm where a little bit of blood had dribbled out “but we have everything we need until then.
 Eat.
 Drink.
 Be Merry.” as he looked at the money he sent my way.
 “I’ll be in touch.
 If there are any troubles, that’s my direct number.
-Call me.”.
+Call me.”

 I looked down at the money.
 It was a large sum of money and it really could give me quite a bit of piece of mind.
 I was already imagining what I’d do with it.
 I could still smell the bread in the air so I imagined buying a room full of bread and rolling around in it.
-Perhaps I’d turn in the money to my bank for quarters like Scrooge McDuck and his gold coins.
+Perhaps I’d exchange the cash for quarters at my bank  like Scrooge McDuck and his gold coins.
 I could dive into it as my morning ritual right before showering.
 Debt.
 I could pay off some debt of mine.
 I mean, I make good money but I was staring at easily 20 thousand dollars.

 My eyes gleamed.
 Today had been such a roller coaster.
 One minute there was a brick through my windshield.
 Next I was being kidnapped and then finally I’m staring at a large stack of cash that was mine.
 That was just the beginning.
 I reached down towards the money and as soon as I touched it a wave of emotion came over me.